sedol1339/l4d2/base/README.md

 4. Upload addon and add Custom VScripts Loader as a dependency (button "Add/Remove Required Items").
 Also you better start your description from words "this addon requires Custom VSCripts Loader" and give a link to this addon to make it more clear.

              `Example: coming soon`

+**So, all you need is to create a file with required name in maps/ folder and add this addon as a dependency.**

 **Sone more details**